-Skateboards are a popular online customisable product.
+Skateboards are a popular online customizable product.
 You can easily allow your customers to build their own board by creating a parent product with multiple child products for the deck, trucks, wheels, decals, and any other option you’d like to include.

-From food hampers to beauty products, gift boxes are the archetypal customisable product.
+From food hampers to beauty products, gift boxes are the archetypal customizable product.
 You can use standard extra fields like dropdowns to specify things like the box size and wrapping, then add child product fields for the contents of the box.

 In the example above, the Gift Box is a single product that uses several child product fields.
-When they buy the gift box, the customer is in fact adding multiple products to their cart at the same time.
+When they buy the gift box, the customer is, in fact, adding multiple products to their cart at the same time.

-Each product is a standalone product in its own right so you can track inventory and be certain that the shipping rates are calculated correctly.
+Each product is a standalone product in its own right, so you can track inventory and be certain that the shipping rates are calculated correctly.

-You can also find out more about adding a gift wrapping option to your products here.
+You can also find out more about adding a gift-wrapping option to your products here.